emu-rabbit/vue-router-rule/vuepress/src/README.md

 ---

 ::: warning
-This package is still under dev
+This package is currently under development.
-Everything maybe changed often, uncompleted, unstable, and broken
+Everything is subject to frequent changes, and it may be incomplete, unstable, or broken.
-Any feedback can submit at [Github Issues](https://github.com/emu-rabbit/vue-router-rule/issues)
+If you have any feedback, please submit it via [Github Issues](https://github.com/emu-rabbit/vue-router-rule/issues).
 :::

 # Introduction

-Vue Router Rule is a [Vue Router](https://router.vuejs.org/) addon.
+Vue Router Rule is an addon for [Vue Router](https://router.vuejs.org/).
-For some complex router navigation rules (usually with authorization, business needed), the guard [beforeEach](https://router.vuejs.org/guide/advanced/navigation-guards.html#global-before-guards) become huge, unreadable and hard to debug or maintains.
+For complex router navigation rules (especially those involving authorization and business needs), the guard [beforeEach](https://router.vuejs.org/guide/advanced/navigation-guards.html#global-before-guards) can become unwieldy, unreadable, and difficult to debug or maintain.
-This addon provide another way to define rules for more readable and maintainable coding.
+This addon provides an alternative way to define rules that are more readable and maintainable.

-# What will change?
+# It changed what?

-For example a original beforeEach guard ( Modified from [this](https://github.com/youlaitech/vue3-element-admin/blob/master/src/permission.ts) )
+For example, consider the following code (modified from [this](https://github.com/youlaitech/vue3-element-admin/blob/master/src/permission.ts))
 ```ts
 const whiteList = ['/login', '/auth-redirect'] // no redirect whitelist